tulio311/WebDevelopment/README.md

 make the correct calculations.
 At the bottom of the page I added the time that I have to wait in minutes for different amount of mililiters of water till that water gets hot.
 I have 2 numbers because the time varies if the door that is beside the stove is open.

+You can experience the web page at hittite-imhotep.xyz

 The music folder contains a personal database which contains the music that I know organized by artist and then by album (Not absolutely everything but I continuously update it).
 The albums that I know completely are marked with green.
 It has been built with JQuery.